evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ## Performance

-The Acura ZDX Type S has a maximum power of 373 KW (507 hp/500 bhp) and a total torque of 737 nm (544 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 4.6 seconds
+The Acura ZDX Type S delivers a solid performance with a maximum power of 373 kW (507 hp / 500 bhp) and a total torque of 737 Nm (544 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.6 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, range, and charging